polar-app/polar-app/Referral-Design.md

 ## Questions

+- I don't think they should start the trial right away.
+They might not be using premium features yet and this way we can tell them which features they need to pay for before starting the trial.

+    - we will need to record something, somewhere which says the length of the trial.
+        - though if they have a referral code, they would get another 30 days.

 - the initial 30 day trial should not require a CC, what about when the user is given an extension on the trial?

 - can I convert trials to paying via stripe checkout?
 (I'm finding out now via stripe)